dy/spect/readme.md

 </script>
 -->

-_Spect_ is selector observer, invoking handler for matched nodes found in document.
-It allows separating cross-cutting concerns, ie.  **DOM aspects**.
-This way **progressive enhancement** becomes natural and easy.
+_Spect_ is selector observer, invoking handler function for matched nodes found in document.
+It allows separating cross-cutting concerns into _DOM aspects_. _Progressive enhancement_ becomes natural and easy strategy.
-Designed to be used as side-utility, it makes no guesses about storage, actions, renderer.
+It is designed to be used as side-utility and makes no guesses about storage, actions, renderer.

 ### spect/$